Anthrecite/bye/README.md

 If you don't hear from me for a while, don't ask if I killed myself because you'd kmow the answer.

-Harassment from 2 different communities in the span of 1 month has seriously took a large toll on my mental health.
+Harassment from 2 different communities in the span of 1 month has seriously taken a large toll on my mental health.

 # Tf happened to my other repos?
 They're also gone to avoid a massive amount of harassment.
 No source code will be given to random people.
-You MUST be my friend to receive source code of my old projecta.`
+You MUST be my friend to receive source code of my old projects.